 - It is helpful if you include a phone number or email with your request so that if necessary our office can easily and quickly contact you.

-Order in person at our office.
+- Order in person at our office.
 Our Charlotte counter hours are 8 a.m. to 4:30 p.m.
 Monday through Friday.
-Or Get information about our special hours at Delta Township.
 Most in-person requests can be fulfilled that same day, usually within a few minutes for recent records.

 If you have further questions call us at 517-543-2426.
 Please note we are not able to provide any information on specific records over the phone - we require a written request.

 Birth records are recorded in the county where the birth took place.
 Birth records are private records.
 Only an individual listed on the record can request the record and proof of the requestor's identity is required.